jmix-framework/jmix/README.md

 Tenant permissions are compiled at runtime during the user logs in and stored in the user session.
 For implementation, see `MultiTenancyAttributeConstraint` and `MultiTenancyNonTenantEntityConstraint`.

-All tenants are implicitly assigned the *Tenant Default Role*.
-The purpose of the role is to hide system functionality which should not be accessible to other tenants (JMX console, Server log and so on).

-The default tenant role is specified in `MultitenanctProperties` (`jmix.multitenancy.defaultTenantRoleCode`).
-It is assigned to all tenant users automatically in `TenantAssignmentEntityEventListener`.

 If a user has read-only access to an entity, so the user can't permit other users to modify it, but can prohibit users to read the entity.